wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 }
 `

+= How can I get a copy of the invoice emailed to the shop manager? = The easiest way to do this is to just tick the 'new order' box.
+However, this also means that an invoice will be created for all new orders, also the ones that are never completed.

+Alternatively you can get a (BCC) copy of the completed order email by placing the following filter in your theme's `functions.php` (Some themes have a "custom functions" area in the settings)
+Modify the name & email address to your own preferences,

+`
+add_filter( 'woocommerce_email_headers', 'mycustom_headers_filter_function', 10, 2);

+function mycustom_headers_filter_function( $headers, $object ) {
+	if ($object == 'customer_completed_order') {
+		$headers .= 'BCC: Your name <your@email.com>' . "\r\n"; //just repeat this line again to insert another email address in BCC
+	}

+	return $headers;
+}
+`

 = Fatal error: Allowed memory size of ######## bytes exhausted (tried to allocate ### bytes) =

 This usually only happens on batch actions.
 PDF creation is a memory intensive job, especially if it includes several pages with images.
 Go to WooCommerce > System Status to check your WP Memory Limit.
 We recommend setting it to 128mb or more.